tiagosf13/BD-Project/Reports/APFT_107266_114514/apft_submit.md

 ### APFE

-No improvements were made following the APFE assignment.
-The database design was appropriate and aligned with the requirements necessary to build the application.
+Following the APFE assignment only one change was made: Dropped review_id column from table reviews, a user_id alongside with product_id were made the primary key of the table.

 # SQL DDL - Data Definition Language